tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/customer_profiles/3-consolidated.md

   ]
 ---

-Gets the consolidated view of the customer profile for the specified DCP Service and Optimizely User.
+Get a consolidated view of a single customer profile.
+The `dcp_service_id` and `optimizely_user_id` are required in the URL.

 The profile is consolidated by [aliasing](/rest/customer_profiles#alias) across different datasources in the DCP Service.